Unidata/awips2/docs/install/install-cave.md

     - This will install CAVE as an application and set the local cache to `~/Library/caveData`

 2. Download and install: [**awips-python.pkg** <i class="fa fa-download"></i>](https://www.unidata.ucar.edu/downloads/awips2/awips-python.pkg)  *(This step requires administrative privileges)*
-    - Your computer may a message saying it doesn't reconignize the developer, if so click the "?" button:
+    - Your computer may show a message saying it doesn't reconignize the developer, if so click the "?" button:

         ![python package unidentified developer](../images/pythonPkgMacInstall.png)